c12i/collinsmuriuki.github.io/_posts/2024-03-02-webrtc-data-channels-vs-websockets.md

 ### WebRTC Data Channels

 1. **Purpose:**
    WebRTC data channels are specifically designed for peer-to-peer communication between browsers.
 They are a part of the larger WebRTC framework, primarily used for real-time data exchange.
-Some use cases of WebRTC data channels include file sharing and online collaboration tools.

 2. **Peer-to-Peer Nature:**
    WebRTC data channels establish a direct connection between peers, allowing for efficient and low-latency communication without the need for a centralized server.

 3. **Browser Support:**
-   WebRTC data channels are supported by modern browsers, making them suitable for applications that require real-time communication, such as video conferencing, online gaming, and collaborative editing.
+   WebRTC data channels are supported by modern browsers, making them suitable for applications that require real-time communication, such as remote desktop apps, online gaming, real time text chats, collaborative editing or file transfer.

 **Creating a WebRTC Data Channel:**
 ```javascript